 This is the first incarnation of this guide.
 Please give us feedback, suggest improvements and share your tips in the Leasehold forum thread.

 What is a leasehold property?

 When buying a property in England or Wales there are two main types – freehold and leasehold.
 In a nutshell, they mean the following:

 Freehold: Someone who owns the freehold of a property owns the property and the land it stands on.

 Leasehold: A leaseholder essentially rents the property from the freeholder for a number of years, decades or centuries.
 Unlike a freeholder, as a leaseholder you do not own the land the property is built on.

 Most flats are sold as leasehold properties with the freehold held by the builder or a firm they have sold the freehold to.
 However, this isn't always the case.
-Some flats - especially in houses which are converted into multiple flats - are sold on the basis that the owner shares the freehold with others in the same building - known as 'share of freehold'.
+Some flats – especially in houses converted into many flats – are sold on the basis that the owner shares the freehold with others in the same building, known as 'share of freehold'.

 Houses tend to be sold as freehold properties as it's a more clear-cut scenario, given there's only one property on that piece of land.

 However, controversially, some new-build houses have recently been sold as leasehold properties.
-The reason this causes concern is there should be no need to have a separate landowner and leasehold owner when there's only one property on that land.
-Plus, it can reduce the rights of the homeowner.
+This causes concern as some argue there should be no need to have a separate landowner and leasehold owner when there's only one property on that land.
+Plus it can reduce the rights of the homeowner.